-Dennis Culhane is the Dana and Andrew Stone Professor of Social Policy at the School of Social Policy and Practice at The University of Pennsylvania, a Senior Research Associate at the Center for Population Studies, and served as the Director of Research for the National Center on Homelessness among Veterans at the United States Department of Veterans Affairs from 2009 – 2018.
+Dennis Culhane, PhD, is the Dana and Andrew Stone Professor of Social Policy at the School of Social Policy and Practice at the University of Pennsylvania and Co-founder and Faculty Director of AISP.
+He also served as the Director of Research for the National Center on Homelessness among Veterans at the United States Department of Veterans Affairs from 2009 – 2018.
 Culhane is a nationally recognized social science researcher with primary expertise in the field of homelessness.
 His homelessness work positioned him as an early innovator in the use of administrative data for research and policy analysis, particularly for populations and program impacts which are difficult to assess and track.
 Culhane’s work has resulted in federal legislation requiring all cities and states to develop administrative data systems for tracking homeless services in order to receive HUD funding.
-Culhane’s recent research includes studies of vulnerable youth and young adults, including those transitioning from foster care, juvenile justice, and residential treatment services.
+His recent research includes studies of vulnerable youth and young adults, including those transitioning from foster care, juvenile justice, and residential treatment services.

-John Fantuzzo is the Albert M. Greenfield Professor of Human Relations at the Graduate School of Education at the University of Pennsylvania and Co-founder and Faculty Director Emeritus of AISP.
+John Fantuzzo, PhD, is the Albert M. Greenfield Emeritus Professor of Human Relations at the Graduate School of Education at the University of Pennsylvania and Co-founder and Faculty Director Emeritus of AISP.
 His research has focused on early childhood risk, early childhood education, child maltreatment, and family violence.
 Fantuzzo serves on the editorial boards of several major research journals in education and early childhood (e.g., Journal of Educational Psychology, Early Childhood Research Quarterly, and School Psychology Review) and is a recent recipient of the Martin Luther King, Jr. Community Involvement and the National Head Start Research Mentor awards.
-His work with the City of Philadelphia and the Commonwealth of Pennsylvania to create the Kids Integrated Data System (KIDS) led him to become a strong supporter of integrated data systems as a vehicle to more effective early childhood policy and programs.
+His work with the City of Philadelphia and the Commonwealth of Pennsylvania to create the Kids Integrated Data System (KIDS) led him to become a strong supporter of integrated data as a vehicle to more effective early childhood policy and programs.
 John retired from teaching in 2020 after more than three decades at Penn during which time he served as a mentor and advisor to countless students, many of whom are now leading their own integrated data systems.
 He now serves as a consultant and advisor to the Faculty Director and AISP team.

-Della Jenkins is the Executive Director of AISP.
+Della Jenkins, MS, is the Executive Director of AISP.
 In this role, she oversees the initiative’s daily operations and strategic partnerships and works to promote the development and use of integrated data systems across the country.
-Prior to joining AISP in 2017, Jenkins’ experience included child advocacy, policy analysis, and applied, mixed-methods research and program evaluation spanning the birth to post-secondary education spectrum.
-She earned her BA in Political Science from Georgetown University and her MA in Social Policy from the University of Pennsylvania.
-She lives in South Philadelphia with her husband and two cats.
+Prior to joining AISP in 2017, Della’s professional experience included child advocacy, policy analysis, and mixed-methods research and program evaluation spanning the birth to post-secondary education spectrum.
+She earned her BA in Political Science from Georgetown University and her MS in Social Policy from the University of Pennsylvania.
+She lives in South Philadelphia with her talented husband, energetic toddler and two sweet cats.

-Emily Berkowitz is a Project Manager at AISP.
+Emily Berkowitz is Assistant Director of Communications & Network Engagement at AISP.
 She coordinates efforts to develop tools and frameworks to advance the field of cross-sector data sharing for social policy.
 Previously, Emily assisted with communication strategy at AISP as both a Policy Fellow and MSW intern.
 She also performed policy analysis at the Philadelphia Mayor’s Office of Community Empowerment and Opportunity, and aided in the planning of the City’s 3-year Community Needs Assessment.
 Emily earned her MSW and MS in Social Policy from the University of Pennsylvania, and her BA in Human Rights from Bard College.
-She lives in West Philadelphia with her darling cat Eleanor Roosevelt.
+She lives in Philadelphia with her darling cat Ellie.

-Sharon Zanti, MSW, is a Doctoral Fellow at AISP and current PhD student at the School of Social Policy and Practice.
+Sharon Zanti, MSW, is a Doctoral Fellow at AISP and current PhD student at the University of Pennsylvania’s School of Social Policy and Practice.
 Sharon studies how human service systems collect, integrate, and analyze administrative data in service of social policymaking and works with AISP to bridge academic and applied approaches to data sharing and integration work.
 She previously worked as a Performance Analyst for children, youth and family programs at the Colorado Department of Human Services.
 In addition, Sharon worked with Colorado county partners on performance improvement efforts and completed a research fellowship analyzing adult protective services data.
 Sharon holds a Master’s in Social Work from the University of Denver.
 Prior to pursuing social work, Sharon worked as a project coordinator in the software industry and earned a B.S. in Commerce from the University of Virginia.
 Sharon lives in Northern Virginia with her husband and loves going salsa and swing dancing in her free time.

 Katie Barghaus is the Executive Director of the Penn Child Research Center at the Graduate School of Education and is a frequent AISP collaborator.
-Katie’s expertise is in quantitative methodology and applied research on social policies aimed at supporting the well-being of young children and families.
-She has contributed her leadership to several studies including an examination of the geographic distribution of neighborhoods with high-need and low-supply of quality early childhood education, a multi-site study of the educational well-being of children in assisted housing programs, an AISP primer on the basics of using, sharing, and integrating administrative data, and an AISP expert panel on developing data standards and quality criteria for IDS.
+Katie’s expertise is in quantitative methodology and applied research aimed at supporting the well-being of young children and families.
+She has contributed her leadership to several efforts including an examination of the geographic distribution of neighborhoods with high-need and low-supply of quality early childhood education, a multi-site study of the educational well-being of children in assisted housing programs, an AISP primer on the basics of using, sharing, and integrating administrative data, and an AISP expert panel on developing data standards and quality criteria for IDS.
 Katie earned her Ph.D. from the Quantitative Methods program at UPenn’s Graduate School of Education where she was also an Institute of Education Sciences Pre-Doctoral Fellow.